-Did-he go-into that later?
+Did he go into that later?

-Mo.
-There was,-mentally, people were telling me that his brother had taken over in the the year following this-a dominance on thing.
+No. There was, mentally, people were telling me that his brother had taken over in the year following this a dominance on thing.
 But this was a man that wasn't as sure of himself as he had been when I had seen him less than a year before.
 And there had been one assassination attempt only, but the big one had taken place before I saw him in January or December of '60-the attack on the palace and so on.
 So it hadn't been an outside, physical happening like that that had caused the change.
-O'BRIEN:

-Was he a spiritualist at all?
+O'BRIEN: Was he a spiritualist at all?

-No, no. He wasn't superstitious.
+LANSDALE: No, no. He wasn't superstitious.
 He was a very rational sort of a person-pragmatic.
-Nell, when you get back, you talk to President Kennedy and Robert Kennedy, and John McCone, as I understand, in a rather private meeting.
+O'BRIEN: Well, when you get back, you talk to President Kennedy and Robert Kennedy, and John McCone, as I understand, in a rather private meeting.
 What happened here?